Thank you for reading our post, please rate this article at the end.

 When camping in a bear country, you should always have bear spray and keep it within reach while sleeping in case of a night attack.

-Stand tall if you see a bear coming to your campsite and avoid running away, as this would trigger an attack.
+Stand tall if you see a bear approaching your campsite and avoid running away, as this could trigger an attack.

 Q: What Can You Do Around Your Campsite to Avoid Attracting Bears?

-A: You can keep everything in your campsite clean to avoid attracting bears.
+A: To avoid attracting bears, keep everything in your campsite clean.
 This includes cleaning your utensils once you finish using them and going to the bathroom at least 50 meters from your tent.

 Another crucial thing to do around your campsite to avoid attracting bears is packing all your leftovers and garbage.

-Storing your food away from your tent will also keep bears at bay.
-You can keep your food in scent-proof bags and hang it on a tree.
+Storing food away from your tent will also keep bears at bay.
+You can put it in scent-proof bags and hang them on a tree.

 The rule of thumb is to ensure that your tent has no smells that attract bears, from foods to hygiene products.